arsifal contains a number of special effects, such as the suspension of

 misreckoning, the highly-gifted man to whom I owe the whole stage-mounting of Parsifal, as formerly of the Nibelung pieces -- and who was torn from us

-at more than twice as fast as was dictated in the interest of the dramatic action.
-In this interest I had never meant the passing of a changing scene to act as a
+acts at more than twice as fast as was dictated in the interest of the dramatic action.
+In this interest I had never meant the passing of a changing scene to

-decorative effect, however artistically carried out; but, at the hand of the accompanying music, we were to be led quite imperceptibly, as if in dream, along the
+act as a decorative effect, however artistically carried out; but, at the hand of the accompanying music, we were to be led quite imperceptibly, as if in

-'pathless' adits to the Gralsberg; whose legendary inaccessibility to the non-elect was thus, withal, to be brought within the bounds of dramatic portrayal.
+dream, along the 'pathless' adits to the Gralsberg; whose legendary inaccessibility to the non-elect was thus, withal, to be brought within the bounds of

-reduce the scenes to half their length; for this time I had to decide not only on repeating the orchestral interlude [Act I] in full, but also upon introducing
+to reduce the scenes to half their length; for this time I had to decide not only on repeating the orchestral interlude [Act I] in full, but also upon

-tedious retardations in its tempo; the painful effect was felt by us all, yet the mounting itself was so admirably executed that the entranced spectator was
+introducing tedious retardations in its tempo; the painful effect was felt by us all, yet the mounting itself was so admirably executed that the entranced

-compelled to shut one eye to criticism.
-For the third act, however -- though the moving scene had been carried out by the artists in an almost more delightful
+spectator was compelled to shut one eye to criticism.
+For the third act, however -- though the moving scene had been carried out by the artists in an almost

 he above account is not, of course, the entire story.